Skip to main content

 Teaching and Learning

-Human Development and Education in the Arts
+Human Dev/Ed in Arts

 This course introduces students to concepts of human development within the contexts and intersections of the visual and performing arts.
 Themes of interdisciplinarity, creativity, imagination, identity, social justice, and culturally sustaining pedagogy frame and inform our investigations.